Katie Chapman: Chelsea

 In January 2014, Chelsea announced the double transfer of Chapman and Gilly Flaherty from Arsenal.
 The move reunited Chapman with Emma Hayes, her coach from Arsenal and Chicago.
 She hoped that training more regularly with Chelsea would kick start her international career.
-In August 2015 Chapman captained Chelsea in their FA Women's Cup final against Notts County, the first time the event had been staged at Wembley Stadium.
+In August 2015, Chapman captained Chelsea in their FA Women's Cup final against Notts County, the first time the event had been staged at Wembley Stadium.
 She described the experience as "overwhelming".
 Chelsea's 1–0 win before a Cup final record 30,710 crowd secured the club's first major trophy.
 It was the ninth FA Women's Cup winner's medal of Chapman's career.
 In October 2015 she played in Chelsea's 4–0 win over Sunderland which secured the club's first FA WSL title and a League and Cup "double".

-At the 2018 FA Women's Cup Final, Chapman secured a record 10th winner's medal as Chelsea beat Arsenal 3–1 at Wembley.
-Five days later she announced that she was retiring from football at the end of the 2017–18 season.
+At the 2018 FA Women's Cup final, Chapman secured a record 10th winner's medal as Chelsea beat Arsenal 3–1 at Wembley.
+Five days later, she announced that she was retiring from football at the end of the 2017–18 season.

 International career

 As a 16-year-old, Chapman was called into the England U–18 team, and captained her country at that level.
 Chapman made her senior debut for England at 17, during the 2001 UEFA Women's Championship qualification tournament, replacing Samantha Britton after 73 minutes of a 1–0 win over Switzerland in Bristol on 13 May 2000.
 Chapman's first senior start came in an 8–0 reverse to Norway in June 2000.
 Despite the heavy defeat she was praised for her performance by national coach Hope Powell.
 England qualified for the final tournament with Chapman named Player of the Match in the away leg of the play-off win over Ukraine.

-At the 2001 UEFA Women's Championship finals, Chapman played in all three of England's games and was praised for her performances by UEFA and the victorious German coach Tina Theune-Meyer.
+At UEFA Women's Euro 2001, Chapman played in all three of England's games and was praised for her performances by UEFA and the victorious German coach Tina Theune-Meyer.